oracle/node-oracledb/doc/api.md

 used with the older System Identifiers (SID).

-The Easy Connect syntax has been extended in recent versions of Oracle Database client since its introduction in 10g.
-Check the Easy Connect Naming method in [Oracle Net Service Administrator's Guide][17] for the syntax to use in your version of the Oracle Client libraries.
+The Easy Connect syntax has been extended in recent versions of Oracle Database client since its introduction in Oracle 10g.
+Check the Easy Connect Naming method in [Oracle Net Service Administrator's Guide][17] for the syntax in your version of the Oracle Client libraries.

 If you are using Oracle Client 19c, the latest [Easy Connect Plus][151] syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
-This means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.
+The white paper [Oracle Database 19c Easy Connect Plus Configurable Database Connection Syntax][177] discusses the syntax.
+The Easy Connect Plus syntax means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.

 For example, if a firewall terminates idle connections every five minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
-Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes with the [`SQLNET.EXPIRE_TIME`][159] feature.
+Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes with the [`EXPIRE_TIME`][159] feature.
 The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.

+Another common use case for Easy Connect Plus is to limit the amount of time required to open a connection.
+For example, to return an error after 15 seconds if a connection cannot be established to the database, use `"mydbmachine.example.com/orclpdb1?connect_timeout=15"`.

-#### <a name="embedtns"></a> 14.2.2 Embedded Connect Descriptor Strings
+#### <a name="embedtns"></a> 15.1.2 Embedded Connect Descriptor Strings

 Full Connect Descriptor strings can be embedded in applications: